Why planar cracks fragment into echelon cracks: Analysis with the classical variational model

 The results obtained with the reduced geometry for graphite and PDMS are shown in Fig.~\ref{Fig2}(c–d).
 In both cases, the model again predicts planar crack growth.
 The variational phase-field framework has previously been applied to study echelon cracking in hard brittle materials, with similar outcomes reported \cite{pham2017phase, molnar2024phase}.
-In those studies, it was argued that echelon crack growth can be recovered by introducing material disorder---through defects or stochastic fracture toughness---and by modifying the variational formulation via a strain-energy decomposition,
+However, in those studies, it was argued that echelon crack growth can be recovered by introducing material disorder---through defects or stochastic fracture toughness---and by modifying the variational formulation via a spectral strain-energy decomposition.
+They modified the energy functional in the classical variational formulation in the following manner:

 where $W^{+}$ denotes the tensile part of the strain energy degraded by the phase field and $W^{-}$ the compressive part that does not drive fracture.
-The motivation for this split is that the standard regularized formulation does not distinguish between crack faces under tension and compression: in the sharp crack setting, compressive loading enforces contact and allows force transmission, whereas in the regularized model, all energy is degraded, preventing such transfer.
+The motivation for this decomposition is that the standard regularized formulation (\ref{BFM00}) does not distinguish between crack faces under tension and compression: in the sharp crack setting, compressive loading enforces contact and allows force transmission, whereas in the regularized model, all energy is degraded, preventing such transfer.
 This leads to violations of material impenetrability and permits crack growth under compression, contrary to experimental observations.
-Although the split formulation has been proposed as a remedy, there is no rigorous and general procedure for decomposing an arbitrary strain-energy density into tensile and compressive parts in two or three dimensions \cite{KDK2025Comparison}.
-In particular, the spectral split (\ref{BFM00-split}) introduces unphysical residual shear stresses along cracks \cite{LK24, LorenzisMaurini2023nucleation}, rendering it unsuitable for shear-dominated fracture.
+Although the split formulation (\ref{BFM00-split}) has been proposed as a remedy, there is no rigorous and general procedure for decomposing an arbitrary strain-energy density into tensile and compressive parts in two or three dimensions \cite{KDK2025Comparison}.
+In particular, the spectral decomposition used in prior work \cite{pham2017phase, molnar2024phase} { based on the fully variational formulation introduced by Miehe et al. \cite{miehe2010} } introduces unphysical residual shear stresses in cracked regions \cite{LK24}. { The corresponding elastic energy is removed from the crack driving force, rendering it unphysical for shear-dominated fracture.
+For the tearing problem, this would mean that the energetic advantage of planar crack growth is artificially reduced, making it more likely for the echelon crack growth to traverse the energetic advantage if some out-of-plane material disorder is introduced.}